doc4d/docs/docs/API/DataStoreClass.md

 * If set to "currentItem", the attributes passed are put in the context of the current item.
 See  [Entity selection-based list box](../ORDA/remoteDatastores.md#entity-selection-based-list-box).

 In *pageLength*, specify the number of dataclass entities to request from the server.

-Attributes that are not text elements or collections are ignored.

 You can pass a *pageLength* for a relation attribute which is an entity selection (one to many).
 The syntax is `relationAttributeName:pageLength` (e.g employees:20).